juhanikataja/container-course-material/exercises/ex2/README.md

    your **Deployments** with `oc get deployments`.
 You can use this image (all you need to do is to enter this string in the *image* field of the **Deployment**):
    `docker.io/rlaurika/openshift-nginx`.
-If you have access to Docker, you can get a Dockerfile for this image by the NGINX folk
+If you have access to Docker, you can get a Dockerfile for this image by the NGINX folks
    here: [nginxinc/openshift-nginx](https://github.com/nginxinc/openshift-nginx).
    Note that this is by no means something you have to do with every image when using OpenShift, but it's good to be aware that some images do require some